argonne-lcf/user-guides/docs/theta-gpu/data-science/singularity.md

 ## Building using Singularity Recipes

 While building using Docker on your local machine tends to be the easier method.
 There are sometimes reasons to build in the environment of the supercomputer.
 In this case, one can build a singularity container on ThetaGPU in an interactive session on a compute (or worker) node.
-First a recipe file is needed, below is an example singularity definition file.
+First a recipe file is needed, below is an example singularity definition file which can also be found [here](https://github.com/argonne-lcf/GettingStarted/blob/master/DataScience/Containers/ThetaGPU/mpi.def).

 Detailed directions for recipe construction are available on the [Singularity Recipe Page](https://sylabs.io/guides/2.6/user-guide/container_recipes.html).